- Greg Allen

 Steven H. Madden was elected as a Trustee in 2016.
 He graduated from Vanderbilt in 1991 with a major in Human Organizational Development.
 He also attended the University of Innsbruck, Austria in 1989.

 Mr. Madden has assembled a portfolio of companies and is Chairman and CEO of Dan-Loc Group, WeldFit Energy Group, Ashburn Chemical Technologies, Apex Properties, Apex Capital Investments, and Apex Heritage Group.
-He has built, acquired, merged and sold many businesses, real estate holdings, and investments in and around the industrial, automotive, aerospace and energy industries for over 26 years.
+He has built, acquired, merged and sold many businesses, real estate holdings, and investments in and around the industrial, automotive, aerospace and energy industries for over 27 years.
 Mr. Madden’s competencies include manufacturing, engineering, distribution, and service companies established around the world.
-More recently, he has been involved in international trade and created strategic partnerships in the United Kingdom, the Peoples Republic of China, Latin America, Canada, Saudi Arabia, and Malaysia.
+More recently, he has been involved in international trade and created strategic partnerships in the United Kingdom, the Peoples Republic of China, Latin America, Canada, and Saudi Arabia.

 Mr. Madden is passionate about helping transform organizations from good to great, whether they are for-profit or nonprofit.

 For decades, Mr. Madden has also served on a variety of nonprofit boards fulfilling such roles as Chairman, President, Long Range Planning Chair, and Educational Chair for organizations such as international commerce and industry associations, recreational clubs, youth sports associations, continuing educational groups, and churches.
 Mr. Madden’s continuing education includes personal coaches since 1991, Vistage since 1999, and Young Presidents Organization (YPO) since 2008.
 As a man of strong personal faith, Mr. Madden also stays active in their Catholic church, St. Cecilia’s.